-An event of default (“Event of Default’) shall mean with respect to a party (the “Defaulting Party”) any of the following: (a) the failure by the Defaulting Party to make, when due, any payment required under a Transaction if such failure is not remedied within 2 Business Days after notice of such failure is given to the Defaulting Party; (b) any representation or warranty made by the Defaulting Party in a Transaction which shall prove to have been false or misleading in any material respect; (c) the breach by the Defaulting Party of any other covenant or agreement set forth in a Transaction (other than the obligation to make payment) and such failure is not cured within 10 Business Days after it is given notice thereof; (d) the institution, with respect to the Defaulting Party, of a bankruptcy, reorganisation, moratorium, receivership, liquidation or similar insolvency proceeding or other relief under any bankruptcy or insolvency law affecting creditors’ rights or a petition is presented or instituted for its winding-up or liquidation (and, if such a proceeding is instituted against the party, it remains undismissed for 30 days); (e) the Defaulting Party in the absence of good faith and bona fide commercial reasons takes any action or omits to take any action which causes or is likely to cause a Bankruptcy Event in respect of a Reference Entity which is the subject of a Transaction; (f) the Defaulting Party consolidates or amalgamates with, or merges into or with, or transfers substantially all of its assets to another entity and the resulting entity fails to assume all of the obligations of the Defaulting Party under a Transaction; (g) an event of default occurs (howsoever determined) under any Derivative Transaction between the parties; or (h) in respect of Counterparty, a change of ownership occurs.
+An event of default (“Event of Default’) shall mean with respect to a party (the “Defaulting Party”) any of the following: (a) the failure by the Defaulting Party to make, when due, any payment required under a Transaction if such failure is not remedied within 2 Business Days after notice of such failure is given to the Defaulting Party; (b) any representation or warranty made by the Defaulting Party in a Transaction which shall prove to have been false or misleading in any material respect; (c) the failure by the Defaulting Party of any other covenant or agreement set forth in a Transaction (other than the obligation to make payment) and such breach is not cured within 10 Business Days after it is given notice thereof; (d) the institution, with respect to the Defaulting Party, of a bankruptcy, reorganisation, moratorium, receivership, liquidation or similar insolvency proceeding or other relief under any bankruptcy or insolvency law affecting creditors’ rights or a petition is presented or instituted for its winding-up or liquidation (and, if such a proceeding is instituted against the party, it remains undismissed for 30 days); (e) the Defaulting Party in the absence of good faith and bona fide commercial reasons takes any action or omits to take any action which causes or is likely to cause a Bankruptcy Event in respect of a Reference Entity which is the subject of a Transaction; (f) the Defaulting Party consolidates or amalgamates with, or merges into or with, or transfers substantially all of its assets to another entity and the resulting entity fails to assume all of the obligations of the Defaulting Party under a Transaction; (g) an event of default occurs (howsoever determined) under any Derivative Transaction between the parties; or (h) in respect of Counterparty, a change of Control occurs.

 Remedies

-If an Event of Default shall have occurred and shall be continuing the non-defaulting party may, in its sole discretion, by no more than 20 days notice to the Defaulting Party designate a day no earlier than the day such notice is effective as an early termination date (“Early Termination Date”).
+If an Event of Default shall have occurred and shall be continuing, the non-defaulting party may in its sole discretion, by no more than 20 days notice to the Defaulting Party, designate a day no earlier than the day such notice is effective as an early termination date (“Early Termination Date”).
 On the Early Termination Date, all obligations under all Transactions shall be terminated, except as provided below.